 Create a Mantra to Stay Focused

-There might of course be times when you lose your focus and get distracted with other things.
+There might, of course, be times when you lose your focus and get distracted by other things.
 It’s during these times that you need some kind of trigger that will help you get back on track.
-This trigger can of course come in many forms.
+This trigger can, of course, come in many forms.
 It could for instance come in the form of an emotional anchor you condition into your nervous system.
 It could also be an object (a photo, statue, or quote) that you use to help direct your focus and attention.
 However, the best way to stay focused probably comes in the form of a mantra.

 A mantra is an affirmation you say to yourself throughout the day whenever you lose your focus or get off track.
 For instance: